Unhealthy food marketing called out

-After a year spent largely at home, there’s been an increase in children using digital technology, but there’s also been a rise in the amount of unhealthy marketing targeted towards children on digital platforms.
-Not only has the amount of marketing to kids increased, it’s become more nuanced, with the introduction of “kid-friendly” platforms such as Twitch and TikTok; while promotions by influencers also make it hard for both children and adults to identify marketing in disguise.
+After a year spent largely at home, there’s been an increase in children using digital technology.
+There’s also been a rise in the amount of unhealthy food marketing targeted towards children on digital platforms.
+Not only has the amount of marketing to kids increased, it’s become more nuanced, with the introduction of “kid-friendly” platforms such as Twitch and TikTok; while promotions by influencers also make it hard for both children and adults to identify unhealthy food marketing in disguise.

 The Digital Ninja shame category highlights the most insidious examples of these kinds of innovative marketing techniques, with Coca-Cola’s use of Amazon’s Alexa device to order free personalised bottles of Coke being voted the worst of the worst by Australian parents.